notmaj0r/CheatRunner/README.md

 # CheatRunner 🎮

-**CheatRunner** is a PS5 web cheat trainer for **already-jailbroken PS5 consoles**.
+**CheatRunner** is a PS5 web launcher and cheat trainer for **already-jailbroken PS5 consoles**.

-It gives you a web dashboard to:
+It provides a local web dashboard to:

-- launch installed games and apps;
+- list installed games and apps;
+- launch installed titles from a browser;
 - load local cheat files from the PS5 filesystem;
 - use `.mc4`, `.shn`, and `.json` trainers;
+- optionally download cheat files from configured cheat sources;
-- enable/disable cheats from your browser.
+- enable/disable supported cheats from your browser;
+- inspect logs, diagnostics, and cheat debug information.

+CheatRunner is focused on local/offline homebrew usage on an already-jailbroken PS5.

 ---